 Students step into history during an excursion to our historic houses and museums to discover how people lived in the past and the important events and stories that unfolded in these special places.
 Our excursions are immersive, curriculum-linked and unforgettable.

-Our secondary programs take students into places where history happened to explore past lives and events as well as the processes of constructing history.
-Programs cover a diverse range of topics and issues, from colonisation and the history of contact with Aboriginal people to archaeology, food technology and crime and punishment.
-A key focus of secondary programs is using and evaluating a range of primary and secondary sources in a historical inquiry.
+Our secondary school excursions cover a diverse range of topics and issues, from colonisation and the history of contact with Aboriginal people to archaeology, food technology and crime and punishment.

 Teacher preview event: Hyde Park Barracks

 Our teacher preview event at the Hyde Park Barracks on Thursday 5 March has now booked out.

 New excursion at Museum of Sydney

 Stage 3 classes will explore the themes of resilience, resistance and survival in 1800s NSW as they apply to both Aboriginal and non-Aboriginal people in this exciting new program.

 Free virtual excursion: Convict Love Tokens

 Students will be transported to the recently renewed Hyde Park Barracks to learn about and make a convict love token in this live virtual excursion on 24 March.